PMCarranza/memory-game/README.md

 Follow the link below to give it a try. https://pmcarranza.github.io/memory-game/

+## **Technologies used**
+•  HTML
+•  React
+•  Bootstrap
+•  JSX
+•  CSS
+•  GitHub pages.

 ### **Roadmap**
+Before "branching out", I would like to display only 10 or 12 of the available 14 images and I think I the images displayed need to be a little bit smaller so it is a little more pleasent to the eye.
-I would like to for this app to be used by children under 5 years old, the goddesses/gods images could be replaced with fruits, animals, vehicles to make it more attractive to them.
+I think this app could be beneficial to children under 5 years old especially, to help them reinforce their knowledge of everyday things the goddesses/gods images could be replaced with fruits, animals, vehicles to make it more attractive to them.

 ### **Visual**
 Quick example of how the app works